 |2012||Château Edmus (St. Émilion Grand Cru)|

 80% Merlot and 20% Cabernet Franc produced a medium bodied, soft wine a black cherry filled finish.
 87-89 Pts

 Previously, the wine was produced from a 5.8-hectare plot, yet as of the 2011 Bordeaux vintage, the fruit comes from a mere 3 hectares, allowing more Cabernet Franc in the blend.
 With silky textures, jammy raspberries, licorice, coffee and citrus, ther wine ends with a supple, fresh cherry griotte finish.
 90-91 Pts

-Edmus Produced from an assemblage of 85% Merlot and the rest Cabernet Franc, with vines that average 40 years of age, the wine reached 14% alcohol.
+Edmus Produced from an assemblage of 85% Merlot and the rest Cabernet Franc, with vines that average 40 years of age, the wine reached 14% ABV.
 Licorice and blackberry aromas, medium body and a light red and black fruit finish.
 87-88 Pts

 Stone, licorice and red with black fruits open this medium bodied, soft textured St. Emilion wine.
 This easy to like Bordeaux wine will award pleasure early.

 1,875 Views Tasted Jul 16, 2011